Amir-Ahammed-SG/Service-Desk-Assistant/Instructions_for_Agent_in_Copilot_Studio.md

-# Perfect Instructions for Support Monkey AI Chatbot Agent
+# Instructions for Support Monkey AI Chatbot Agent

 ## 1. Agent Introduction
 This is the introductory message that will greet users and explain the agent's capabilities.